Nodal Capacity Expansion Planning with Flexible Large-Scale Load Siting: Numerical results

 \subsection{Experiments}

 We first conduct a series of runs solving the problem in Extensive Form (EF) on the 24-bus instances, to better illustrate the value of explicitly modeling the flexibility of large loads as proposed in this paper.
-A handful of test cases are proposed to illustrate the features included in this model, in two groups.
-Test cases Ia, Ib, and Ic assume a net zero emissions target with different assumptions of flexibility for DAC facilities.
-Test cases IIa, IIb and IIc take Ia as base case and assume one 800MW datacenter must be built.
-Case IIc includes the datacenter siting problem with a set of 5 candidate sites with potential co-sited natural gas generation.
-Case IIa assumes that the new datacenter is added after the planning process is over, so it assumes the same buildout of case Ic and adds one datacenter at the bus selected in case IIc.
-Case IIb does the same but also adds one natural gas generator co-located with the new datacenter.
-A summary of the experiments presented here is shown in Table~\ref{tab:experiment_list}.
+A handful of test cases are conducted to illustrate the features included in this model, in two groups as described in Table~\ref{tab:experiment_list}.
+Test cases Ia, Ib and Ic test the sensitivity of the buildout to the three different levels of flexibility of DAC facilities described in Table~\ref{tab:load_types}.
+No datacenter additions are considered in these test cases.
+Test cases IIa, IIb, and IIc consider datacenters and inflexible DAC facilities.
+Case IIc corresponds to the co-optimization of large load siting and CEP that is proposed in this work.
+Cases IIa and IIb assume that the new datacenters are added after the planning process is over.
+We assume the same buildout of case Ia and add the datacenters at the same locations obtained the optimal solution of IIc.
+In case IIa, no new investments are assumed.
+In case IIb, we assume the datacenters are co-located with enough generation or storage to power the entire load.
+In particular, the hyper-scaler co-sites natural gas generation, while the datacenter aggregator adds 4h-battery storage.
+All cases assume a net zero CO$_2$ target.

-To test the decomposition approach, we also implement instances Ia, Ib, Ic and IIc on both test case systems and compare the performance of the EF and decomposition approaches.
+To test the decomposition approach, we implement instances Ia, Ib, Ic and IIc on both test case systems and compare the performance of the EF and decomposition approaches.